 Now, let’s make an extruded cut on the top face of the circle.
 First, change your view to isometric view then select Extruded Cut, select the Sketch and select Through All.

 the Circular pattern needs an axes of revolution which is the center of our base but we cannot see it.
-So to activate the axes, select VIEW at the top then select view temporary axes or follow same as picture.
-You probably won’t see the axes unless you ZOOM in to look at the origin.
+So to activate the axes, select VIEW at the top then select view temporary axes (check the image below).
+You probably won’t see the axes unless you ZOOM in and look at the origin.

 if you happen to uncheck “Equal Pattern”, you will need to indicate the number of elements and the angle between them.